-NEW YORK, March 31, 2016 /PRNewswire/ -- Mortgage rates continued to decline this week, with the benchmark 30-year fixed mortgage rate slipping to 3.83 percent, according to Bankrate.com's weekly national survey.
-The 30-year fixed mortgage has an average of 0.17 discount and origination points.
+NEW YORK, Jan.
+15, 2015 /PRNewswire/ -- Mortgage rates fell for a second week in a row, with the benchmark 30-year fixed mortgage rate dropping to 3.80 percent, according to Bankrate.com's weekly national survey.
+The 30-year fixed mortgage has an average of 0.27 discount and origination points.

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-The majority of panelists – 60 percent – predict that mortgage rates will remain more or less unchanged in the coming week.
-Of the remaining participants, just 10 percent forecast an increase and 30 percent expect mortgage rates to keep falling.
+Nearly two-thirds of the panelists, 64 percent, expect mortgage rates to continue falling.
+Twenty-nine percent predict that mortgage rates will remain more or less unchanged, while just 7 percent forecast a rebound in mortgage rates over the coming week.

 For more information contact:

 Senior Director, Corporate Communications